 As of January 1, 2007, following the execution of the employer substitution contract, all the Institution's employees (except the General Director) were transferred to the payroll of BBVA Bancomer Operadora, S. A. de C. V., a company belonging to the Financial Group.
 Employees retained all vested benefits and only personnel without vested benefits were transferred to a variable compensation scheme.
-Given the above, the Institution only has a labor obligation related to the retirees and only one active employee.

 The Institution made the necessary adjustments in the profit and loss account as a result of the actuarial variations that are included in the amount recorded for the liabilities and assets using the assumptions as of the close of each year.
-For this reason it recorded a charge to results, in 2010 and 2009, for \$244 and \$672, respectively.
+For this reason it recorded a charge to results, in 2009 and 2008, for Ps.672 and Ps.1,372, respectively.
 Both effects were recognized in the headings of "Other expenses".